CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/index.rst

 - :doc:`actuator-limits`
    - Documents how to retrieve and configure software and hardware actuator limits.

+- :doc:`signal-logging`
+   - Information on the signal logging API used for capturing signal traffic on the bus.

 - :doc:`swerve/swerve-overview`
    - Documentation on the swerve API.